josherrickson/josherrickson.github.io/stats-notes.md

 Statistics Notes
 # Statistics Notes

 [Marginal Effects](marginsnotes/index.html): A long-form document on using marginal effects (marginal means and marginal slopes) to improve interpretation of regression coefficients, especially in the presence of an interaction.
-Presents as a rosetta stone for Stata's `margins` command and R. *Software*: Stata and R.
+Presents as a Rosetta stone for Stata's `margins` command and R. *Software*: Stata and R.

 [Interpreting log transformations in regression](stats-notes/logtransform.html): Interpreting coefficients from a linear regression model (or linear mixed model) when the predictor and/or the outcome have been log transformed. *Software*: R, though concepts could transfer to other software.